8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "You do, once in a while," she said without hesitating.
 When he winced, she added, teasing, "That's what I liked about you at first.
 It was kinda cute."

 "Sam!"
 His cheeks flushed, and he looked quickly over his shoulder to make sure the others hadn't heard that.

 She grinned unrepentantly.
-"But honestly, working at the SGC is different from academia--your mission schedule would cut you off, and if that didn't do the trick, the colonel would."
+"But honestly, working at the SGC is different from academia—if you got too caught up in something, your mission schedule would cut you off, and if that didn't do the trick, the colonel would."

 "I grew up a lot before I ever met you," he scoffed.

-"You've grown up a lot since then, too," she said seriously.
-"It's part of our upbringing--our culture.
-If I were seeing this from outside, I'd be appalled at anyone who was willing to send a fifteen- or sixteen-year-old into such dangerous territory."
+"You've grown up a lot since then, too," she said.
+"It's part of our upbringing—our culture.
+If I were seeing this from the outside, I'd be appalled at anyone who was willing to send a fifteen- or sixteen-year-old into such dangerous territory."